NghiaNim/Lyzn/README.md

 ---

-## The Solution: Lyzn
+## The Solution: LYZN

-Lyzn matches businesses whose risks naturally offset each other—then automates everything with AI and smart contracts.
+LYZN matches businesses whose risks naturally offset each other—then automates everything with AI and smart contracts.

 ### How It Works